A Moment In Time!

 "Say It Ain't So"

-No Indiana State Police Post between Indianapolis and Sellersburg?
+No State Police Post On I-65, Between Lafayette & Sellersburg?

 A better alternative would be to convert this historic state building (built in the mid 1930's by WPA) to a multi-agency-facility, allowing the state police to occupy the downstairs front office and providing for citizen/police contact.
 Minimum staffing would be required, and police units could be re-assigned as planned.